syn-namon/Car-Sales-Trend_DS7/README.md

  By balancing accuracy with interpretability, the model enhances our project’s impact while staying aligned with our original business question and stakeholder needs.

+## Logistic Regression
+### Best Predicted Category: SUV
+Precision: 0.38

+Recall: 0.62

+F1 Score: 0.47
+        Meaning: The model correctly identified 62% of actual SUV buyers and did so with reasonable precision.
+This category had the highest performance.

+### Weakest Category: Hardtop
+Precision: 0.54 (somewhat precise)

+Recall: 0.08 (very low)

+F1 Score: 0.14
+     Meaning: Even when the model predicts "Hardtop," it’s rarely correct — and it misses most actual Hardtop buyers.

+### Other Classes:
+Hatchback and Sedan had moderate results (F1 around 0.38–0.45)

+Passenger cars were poorly predicted, with low recall and F1 (suggests overlap with other classes)

+### Overall Performance:
+Accuracy: 39%

+Macro F1 Score: 0.34

+Weighted F1 Score: 0.36
+     Conclusion: The model performs better than random guessing, but not strong enough for deployment.

  # Data Visualization
  TBD